 The Perks of Automating the Onboarding Process

-Organizations set up numerous processes to successfully onboard a new employee.
+Organizations set up many processes to successfully onboard a new employee.
 Without a doubt, HR takes on most processes.
 However, there is also an IT department assisting with getting the new hire set up for work.
 The processes for both HR and IT vary from one organization to another.
 Then, they vary from one job position to another.
-Evidently, the larger the organization, the more resources are required.
+Evidently, the larger the organization, the more resources are necessary.
 The fact is that HR usually has more procedures to follow and documentation to prepare for a larger organization.
 Similarly, IT would spend more time setting up the newcomer’s physical workspace, their computer, and their company account.
 This tedious process can take up quite some time.
 As an IT employee, what if you can reduce the time you spend onboarding new hires by half?
 Would you automate the processes you’re responsible for to save you time/resources?